-Every year 1281 members elect their membership.
-Here’s a list of your 2016-2017 executive:
+Every year 1281 members elect their Executive Committee.
+Here’s a list of your 2021-2022 executive:

-The Governance Committee is chaired by the Vice-President and will be responsible to review, discuss the by-laws, standing policies, policies of CUPE, and new legislation that impacts the Local or unions in general.
+2. The Governance Committee is chaired by the Vice-President and will be responsible to review, discuss the by-laws, standing policies, policies of CUPE, and new legislation that impacts the Local or unions in general.
 The Committee shall make recommendations for amendments or additions to the by-laws and policies of the Local.
 This Committee shall also undertake education work to inform members about any changes in legislation that impact the work of their sector, public services, labour relations, equity or unions.

-The Membership Development Committee is chaired by the Equity Officer and we will be responsible to discuss, recommend, develop and establish ways to engage members, communicate with and inform members about their union rights, and establish campaigns in the workplace that address equity issues and seek to minimize harassment and bullying in the workplace.
+3. The Membership Development Committee is chaired by the Equity Officer and we will be responsible to discuss, recommend, develop and establish ways to engage members, communicate with and inform members about their union rights, and establish campaigns in the workplace that address equity issues and seek to minimize harassment and bullying in the workplace.